adjspecies/exploring-the-fandom-through-data/outline.md

 * Exploring the furry fandom
     * I'm Matthew Scott, or Makyo
-  * Write for \[adjective\]\[species\] along with Klisoura the collie, Zik the otter, and the awesome JM, an Australian horse in the UK.
+    * Write for \[adjective\]\[species\] along with Klisoura the collie, Zik the otter, Rabbit, and the awesome JM, an Australian horse in the UK.
     * Want to talk about exploring furry through data
 * Why?
 * Furry is interesting
     * Growing fast
     * No membership requirements
     * Spans boundaries
-* There’s  lot to explore
+* There’s a lot to explore
     * Understanding individual aspects
     * Understanding change over time
     * Making sense of the fandom as a whole
-* So what is exploring
+* So what is exploring?
 * Collection
     * First we need to collect information
     * Two main resources
     * Surveys and spelunking for outside data
     * Introspection for inside data
 * Understanding
     * Looking through data
     * Searching for stories
     * Verifying against other sources
     * Deciding on interesting points
 * Giving back
     * Data presentation
     * Data visualization
     * Data accessibility
     * Data description
 * Dialog
     * Sharing - social currency
     * Commenting
     * Differing opinions
     * What’s missing
 * Explore cycle
     * Exploration is really a cycle
     * Collect data
     * Piece it together into a story
     * Pull it into a presentable format
     * Start a dialog
     * Learn what/where/how to collect next time
+* For example
+    * Here's a small example of a story told through data
+    * JM wanted to explore how furry might help one re-evaluate their sexual preference
+    * Collected pertinent data to work with - years in the fandom correlated with sexual orientation
+    * Trend was visible
+    * Pulled into a vis (slide)
+    * Started dialog with article (slide)
+    * Learn where to go next
 * What do we have to work with?
     * Gerbasi et al.
     * Anthropomorphic research project
     * Klisoura
     * \[a\]\[s\]
     * Some others
     * Introspection, but will get into that later
 * What have we learned so far?
-  * Quite a bit, really  * Diverse fandom in some ways, not others
+    * Quite a bit, really
+    * Diverse fandom in some ways, not others
     * Growing fandom
     * Problems with our own definition
     * But that’s okay, leads to looser membership “requirements”
 * Before I continue...
     * Want everyone to pay attention to something
     * I am going to talk about the following things:
         * sex and gender
         * sexual orientation
         * importance of sex
         * age
         * population distribution
     * Pay attention to your own reaction
     * What is surprising and new?
     * What did you already expect was the case?
     * Will explain why this is important after.
 * Sex and Gender
     * Wide gap here
     * The 80-20 numbers are telling
     * Ties in with the next slide
 * Orientation
     * Kind of heartening
     * Oft-quoted 10%
     * More even spread along kinsey scale
     * Tie in with last slide: large number of same-sex relationships due to the skewed gender numbers (i.e.: many who identify as bi wind up in same-sex relationships)
 * The importance of sex
     * Perhaps a little surprising?
     * Explain numbers:
         * Blue: importance to respondent.
 Not terribly important
         * Green: perceived importance to rest of fandom.
 More important than self
         * Red: perceived importance to fandom by public.
 Big difference
     * What does this say?
     * Are we really crazy sexual, or are we just defensive about sexuality?
 * Age
     * Not too surprising that furry is young
     * Still a long tail
     * Does this also imply that there’s a drop-out age?
 * Population distribution
     * US
         * This is one way to correct for population density
         * California in the lead, not too surprising, maybe
         * Doing pretty well in Colorado!
     * World
         * Disclaimer: english survey, raw data
         * Even so, casual observation makes it feel as though it’s relatively true
         * What about the US makes it so easy to wind up in the fandom?
         * Possibilities: access to net, access to travel, but could be as simple as having so many examples and role models in societal subconscious (Coyote up to Ratatouille)
-* Doxa and Introspection  * What is doxa?
+* Doxa and Introspection
+    * What is doxa?
     * What we accept as truth without needing proof, common belief and judgement
     * What is the doxa within the fandom?
     * Look at the data:
     * What is intuitive?
     * What is surprising?
 * Where do we go from here?
-  * This was our dialog.
+    * This was part of our dialog.
 What do we need to collect?
     * Where can studies be improved?
     * Where can we gain more information?
 * (Open for questions)